angryscan/angryscan.org/scripts/README_metadata_config.md

 Examples:
 - `"angrydata-core/*.md"` - all .md files in angrydata-core folder
 - `"**/README.md"` - all README.md files in any subfolders
-- `"download/*.md"` - all .md files in download folder

 ## Metadata Application Priority